SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="civil-government" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 16.</a><br><span style="font-style:italic;font-weight:bold;">Of Civil Government</span>

-Of Civil Government We believe that civil government is of divine appointment, for the interests and good order of human society<sup style="font-weight:bold;">84</sup>; and that magistrates are to be prayed for, conscientiously honored and obeyed<sup style="font-weight:bold;">85</sup>; except only in things opposed to the will of our Lord Jesus Christ<sup style="font-weight:bold;">86</sup> who is the only Lord of the conscience, and the Prince of the kings of the earth<sup style="font-weight:bold;">87</sup>.
+Of Civil Government We believe that civil government is of divine appointment, for the interests and good order of human society;<sup style="font-weight:bold;">84</sup> and that magistrates are to be prayed for, conscientiously honored and obeyed;<sup style="font-weight:bold;">85</sup> except only in things opposed to the will of our Lord Jesus Christ <sup style="font-weight:bold;">86</sup>who is the only Lord of the conscience, and the Prince of the kings of the earth.<sup style="font-weight:bold;">87</sup>

 <ol start="84">
     <li id="84">Rom.
 13:1-7; Deut.
 16:18; 1 Sam.
 23:3; Exod.
 18:23; Jer.
 30:21</li>